Return Home

 the car is not new السيارة مو جديدة

-'To Be' in Past and Future Tenses:
+Building Descriptive Sentences in the Past and Future Tense: